snippy4/Utils-in-Go/README.md

 # Utils in Go
-A collectiobn of utility scripts based off of the Unix terminal commands to use in windows, and some additional scripts for Linux too.
+A collection of utility scripts based off of the Unix terminal commands to use in windows, and some additional scripts for Linux too.

 ### Prerequisites
 None